practicusai/docs/docs/k8s-setup.md

 - Login to PostgreSQL Server
 - Crate a new database, E.g. **console**
 - Create a new login, E.g. **console_user** and note its password
-- Right-click the database (console) and go to properties > Security > Privileges > hit + and add the login (console_user) as Grantee, "All" as Privileges.
+- Right-click the database (console) and go to properties > Security > Privileges > hit + and add the login (e.g. console_user) as Grantee, "All" as Privileges.
+- Expand the database items, go to Schemas > public > right click > properties > Security > hit + and add the login (e.g. console_user) as Grantee, "All" as privileges.

 ### (Optional) Creating a sample test database